nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 - "stockfish"
 ---

-> I love chess, it's just that chess doesn't love me back.
+> I love chess; it's just that chess doesn't love me back.

-Recently my interest in chess surged (I blame Corona), so I've decided to write a set of tools for creating statistics about my games - I am a programmer after all.
+Recently my interest in chess surged (I blame Corona), so I've decided to write a set of tools for creating statistics about my games - I am a programmer, after all.

 My plan was to build something straightforward, you know, the type of statistics that would answer simple questions like:
 - Which opening I am the most successful with;